mimre25/Cpp-Preprocess-Logger/README.md

 # Cpp-Preprocessor-Logger
-A simple C++ preprocessor logger that allows to set a log level and converts everything below the level to NOPs
+A simple C++ preprocessor logger that allows to set a log level and converts everything below the level to NOPs.

 ## Usage